NATIONWIDE FEDERAL CRIMINAL DEFENSE (213) 542-0994

 Is It Possible To Get My Federal Charges Reduced To Lesser Offense?

 The prosecutor will be in a stronger position to convince the judge to give a lower sentence in a federal case because they believe the defendant deserves it due to their cooperation in the case.
+This potential for a lower sentence can provide hope to the defendant, especially if they have been cooperative.

 About the Author